 A number of labelling elements have changed under CLP.
 There are new pictograms; the descriptive Indications of Danger, such as “Flammable” and “Harmful” are replaced by the simpler Signal Words “Danger” and “Warning”; and Risk and Safety Phrases are replaced by Hazard Statements and Precautionary Statements.
 In many cases these new phrases are very similar to the old phrases, but there are also many new phrases, particularly for the Precautionary Statements.

 Following the GHS, and CLP, criteria, many substances and mixtures will be assigned a large number of Precautionary (P) statements –often 20-30 or even more if the product has several hazards.
-The CLP Regulation, following on from the normal practice under the DSD and DPD, recommends that normally no more than six P statements should appear on the label.
+The CLP Regulation, recommends that normally no more than six P statements should appear on the label.
 Selection of these P Statements may be a complex process for some products, and further guidance is available in the Guidance on Labelling and Packaging in Accordance with the CLP Regulation.

 Labels under CLP must include the following elements: